 At 3 months, the babies will be able to leave the den; they may even go on hunts with their mother.
 At 18 months old, they are able to hunt on their own, but will not leave their mother’s den.
 When they reach 2-3 years old, they will leave the den and begin life on their own.

-There are only 400-500 Siberian tigers left in the world, and they are considered endangered by IUCN’s Red List.
+Siberian tigers are considered endangered by IUCN’s Red List.
 One cause of their dwindling population is loss of habitat due to deforestation.
 In addition, Siberian tigers are poached, or illegally hunted, for their fur and for body parts that are used for traditional medicines.

 Efforts have been made to curb poaching of tigers and to protect tiger habitats.
 Many countries, including the United States, have created laws that outlaw the importation and selling of tiger parts.
 There are also breeding programs to help sustain the tiger population.